 Length + Depth + 2 Inches = Length of Bag Needed

 Once measurements and proper film sizes are determined, the rest is easy.
 Place the product in the film roll, bag, or tubing.
 Close the sealing bar on the open ends of the film approximately half an inch from the product and make seals.

 Step Four - Apply Heat

 Once open ends are sealed, apply heat with a shrink gun or shrink tunnel.
-If the film balloons and fills with air when heat is applied, a small vent hole may be required to allow air to escape.
+If the film balloons and fills with air when the heat is used, a small vent hole may be required to allow air to escape.

 How To Use Shrink Wrap Bags

 Shrink wrap bags are an affordable, low quantity shrink wrap option.
-For best results, a shrink wrap bag should be used with a heat sealer and heat gun.
+For best results, a shrink wrap bag should be used with a heat sealer and a heat gun.
 Insert products within the bag and seal the open end of the bag.
 Once sealed, use the heat gun to apply heat to the bag causing it to shrink and conform to the interior products.
-See the video below for to use shrink wrap bags.
+See the video below for different ways to utilize shrink wrap bags.

-A gift basket shrink bag is inserted with the open end facing down at the bottom of the basket.
-A heat gun or hair dryer is used to apply heat to the bag to conform to the bag and interior contents.
-Because the opening is at the bottom a heat sealer is often not used.
+A gift basket shrink bag can be inserted with the open end facing down at the bottom of the basket.
+A heat gun or hairdryer applies heat to the bag to conform to interior contents.
+Because the opening is at the bottom, a heat sealer is often not used.
 See the video below to view how to use gift basket shrink bags.